 Anyway, back to the quasi-review…

-Taleb on Stoicism
+Taleb on Seneca

 I think most people would find that a reasonable, and not entirely novel, point.
 However, I’m not really convinced that it describes Seneca any more than any number of other philosophers, especially his fellow Stoics.
 Taleb doesn’t really provide any explanation for why he believes Seneca stood apart from the rest in this regard, except that he was very wealthy.
+(Obviously, there were other wealthy philosophers, including several other famous Stoics, such as Musonius Rufus, and Marcus Aurelius – in fact more or less every Roman Stoic of the senatorial class.)

 Much of Seneca’s wealth, perhaps most of it, was given to him by Nero, and if you were cynical you might say it took the form of massive bribes in exchange for Seneca writing propaganda speeches, etc., in support of an oppressive and tyrannical political regime.
 Seneca later panicked when Nero began killing more people and tried to give the money back – the most obvious explanation being that he was worried Nero was about to have him killed in order to seize it back anyway.
 That’s presumably always a threat that hangs over your head when you’re paid millions by a dictator who’s carrying out summary executions of his political enemies – he may be tempted to claw back the money later by having you put to death.
 Are there other interpretations of Seneca’s actions?
 Sure but the point is that Taleb’s maybe a bit hasty to class him as a pragmatic hero.